 With the BT CD removed the laptop now boots back up into windows.
 So I am now almost back to where I started, however this time I have a hidden ace up my sleeve.
 I diligently type inn alsadmin as the username and keep the password blank, press OK and voilà, I’m successfully logged into the computer.
 I don’t notice any start up scripts at log in, however I am presented with a message from the domain admin with a message about their network disc storage is full and their users need to clear free space.
 This message have probably been pushed out through a global policy update the last time it was connected to the domain it belongs too.

-In the next part of this story I will continue with the following topics:
+In the next part of this story one could explore topics such as:

 - Recovering deleted files